underlost/UnderTasker/README.md

 ## Getting Started

-UnderTasker requires Node.js to be installed.
-[Consult the Node.js site](http://nodejs.org/download/) for installation directions on your platform.
+UnderTasker requires Yarn to be installed.
+[Consult the Yarn site](https://yarnpkg.com/en/) for installation directions on your platform.

-*  Run `npm install` for dependencies (list located in _package.json_.
+*  Run `yarn install` for dependencies (list located in _package.json_.
 This might take a little while.
-*  Run `gulp bower` to download framework dependencies, such as Bootstrap and Font Awesome.
+*  Run `gulp install` to copy over framework dependencies, such as Bootstrap and Font Awesome to your jekyll build.
 *  By default, your static assets will be called site.extension (site.css, site.js, etc).
 *  If you plan on using UnderTasker for deploying a static site, you will probably want to install something like Jekyll or Jade.
-*  If you plan on deploying the site with git, make sure you specify the .git url in _package.json. (under repository.ssh)_
+*  If you plan on deploying the site with git, make sure you update `gulpfile.js` with the correct location.

 ### If Using Jekyll: